frelon/suse-elemental/docs/configuration-directory.md

 ### Configuring the network via a user-defined script

-For use cases where configuring the network through `nmstate` files is not applicable, you have the option to define a custom script that will do the actual network configuration.
+For use cases where configuring the network through `nmstate` files is not sufficient, you can define a custom script for the actual network configuration.

-This script will be executed on first boot during the `initrd` phase and needs to be provided under `network/configure-network.sh`:
+A script named `configure-network.sh` will be executed on first boot during the `initrd` phase:

 ```shell
 .